Research table: Dietary fat and breast cancer risk

 This summary table contains detailed information about research studies.
 Summary tables are a useful way to look at the science behind many breast cancer guidelines and recommendations.
 However, to get the most out of the tables, it’s important to understand some key concepts.
 Learn how to read a research table.

-Introduction: Eating a high-fat diet as an adult appears to have little, if any, impact on breast cancer risk.
-Studies have found no link between eating a diet high in total fat and breast cancer risk.
+Introduction: Studies have found no link between eating a diet high in total fat during adulthood and breast cancer risk.

-Although total fat doesn’t appear to increase breast cancer risk, the type of fat in your diet may be important.
+Although total fat doesn’t appear to be related to breast cancer risk, the type of fat in your diet may be important.
 This topic is under study.

 Dietary fat during the teen years